pyroib/Website-Screaming-Rocket/README.md

 Copyright (C) 2003 Ian Blott - All Rights Reserved

-This project can not be copied and/or distributed without the express permission of Hannover Fairs Australia
+This project can not be copied and/or distributed without the express permission of Ian Blott / ScreamingRocket

 Unauthorized copying of this file, via any medium is strictly prohibited